Join Friends of Skagit Beaches - we'll welcome you with open arms!

 Shop for a cause

 Friends is now a registered charity with the Amazon Smile Foundation.
 When you shop at the Amazon Smile site, select Friends of Skagit Beaches as the charity you want to support.
 A small percentage of your purchase will be donated to our nonprofit.
 Encourage your friends to participate - it's an easy way to support us and those small percents can add up fast!

 Learn more about the marine treasures and fragile ecology of Puget Sound and do what you can to become a good steward of Skagit County's marine ecosystems and watersheds.
 Did you know that the Puget Sound is part of a large inland sea called the Salish Sea.
 This inland sea is managed by the United States, Canada, and First Nations tribes living along its shores through an international agreement.

 Opportunities for volunteers to help protect, restore and study our local marine shorelines, waters, and watersheds abound here in Skagit County.
 What's your passion?
-You can join a citizen's stewardship committee to protect local ecosystems, get involved in citizen science projects working with scientists and other organizations gathering important research data, help monitor the condition and health of local shorelines or watersheds, help educate the public on the wonders of our local marine treasures and how they can protect them, or help restore critical habitat areas.
+You can join a citizen's stewardship committee to protect local ecosystems, get involved in citizen science projects working with scientists and other State agencies gathering important research data, help monitor the condition and health of local shorelines or watersheds, help educate the public on the wonders of our local marine treasures and how they can protect them, or help restore critical habitat areas.
 Sign up with one of the volunteer training programs listed above or contact us to find out how you can get involved!